Theoretical Foundations of Conformal Prediction: Why does conformal prediction guarantee coverage?

 \section{Why does conformal prediction guarantee coverage?}

-In this section, we will examine the marginal coverage guarantee of full conformal prediction (stated in Theorem~\ref{thm:full-conformal}).
+In this section, we will give intuition for the marginal coverage guarantee of full conformal prediction, stated in Theorem~\ref{thm:full-conformal}, as well as a formal proof.

 To build an understanding of the idea behind the proof, let us first consider a naive procedure that does \emph{not} guarantee coverage.
 Imagine that we have a model trained on data $\cD_n = ((X_1,Y_1), \ldots, (X_n,Y_n))$, and we want to predict a new response $Y_{n+1}$ based on the covariate $X_{n+1}$ for this test point.
 The scores $s((X_1,Y_1);\cD_n), \ldots, s((X_n,Y_n);\cD_n)$ on the training data points might not be directly comparable to the test point's score, $s((X_{n+1},Y_{n+1});\cD_n)$, since our model will likely overfit to the training data---that is, the test point score $s((X_{n+1},Y_{n+1});\cD_n)$ would likely be higher than the others.
-Thus, if we were to use the $1-\alpha$ quantile of the training scores, it would likely be too low to ensure the desired coverage probability for the test point.
+Thus, if we were to use the $(1-\alpha)$-quantile of the training scores, it would likely be too low to ensure the desired coverage probability for the test point.

-However, if we could somehow include $(X_{n+1},Y_{n+1})$ into the training set, we could avoid this issue---the score for the test point would have the same distribution as the calibration scores.
+However, if we could somehow include $(X_{n+1},Y_{n+1})$ in the training set, we could avoid this issue---the score for the test point would have the same distribution as the calibration scores.
 This is where full conformal prediction comes into play: it trains on \emph{all the data}, including the test point.
-This means the test point is treated exactly the same as the training instances, ensuring exchangeability: that is, defining scores
+This means the test point is treated exactly the same as the training instances, ensuring exchangeability: that is, the scores

-for training points $i=1,\dots,n$ as well as for test point $i=n+1$, these scores \emph{are} exchangeable (as we will verify formally below).
+for training points $i=1,\dots, n$ and test point $i=n+1$, are exchangeable, as we will verify formally below.
 Of course, computing these scores cannot be done in practice, since the test point's response value $Y_{n+1}$ is unknown, and so we cannot train our model on the larger dataset $\cD_{n+1}$.
-Instead, we consider some provisional value of $y \in \mathcal Y$ and add the hypothesized test point $(X_{n+1},y)$ into the dataset, repeating this process for \emph{each} possible value $y\in\cY$.
+Instead, we consider some provisional value of $y \in \cY$ and add the hypothesized test point $(X_{n+1},y)$ into the dataset, repeating this process for \emph{each} possible value $y\in\cY$.
 This is the core idea of conformal prediction.